Anti-Slavery and Human Trafﬁcking Statement 2021

-This statement is made on behalf of the UK companies, White Clarke Group Holdings Limited and WC Midco 2 Limited, hereafter referred to as “the Group” to address section 45 (1) of the Modern Slavery Act 2015.
+This statement is made on behalf of the UK companies Solifi Group (UK) Limited and Solifi (UK) Limited, hereafter referred to as “the Group”, to address section 45 (1) of the Modern Slavery Act 2015.

 Registered office: 10 Queen Street Place, London, EC4R 1AG.

-This is our fourth modern slavery statement following the introduction of the Modern Slavery Act 2015 and is made pursuant to section 54(6) of the Act and constitutes the Company’s anti-slavery and human trafficking statement for the financial year ending on 31 December 2020.
-This statement sets out the steps taken during the financial year ended 31 December 2020 by the Company to prevent modern slavery and human trafficking in its business and supply chains.
+This is our 2021 modern slavery statement following the introduction of the Modern Slavery Act 2015 and is made pursuant to section 54(6) of the Act and constitutes the Company’s anti-slavery and human trafficking statement for the financial year ending on 31 December 2021.
+This statement sets out the steps taken during the financial year ended 31 December 2021 by the Company to prevent modern slavery and human trafficking in its business and supply chains.

-The Company’s modern slavery statement is made pursuant to section 54(6) of the Act and constitutes the Company’s anti-slavery and human trafficking statement for the financial year ending on 31 December 2020.
-The Group aims to be transparent about its approach to modern slavery and this statement outlines its approach to tackling modern slavery where it can.
+The Company’s modern slavery statement is made pursuant to section 54(6) of the Act and constitutes the Company’s anti-slavery and human trafficking statement for the financial year ending on 31 December 2021.
+The Group aims to be transparent about its approach to modern slavery, and this statement outlines its approach to tackling modern slavery where it can.

 Our business – Structure, business and supply chains

-WCG operates in the UK, North America, Asia, Australia and Europe, with its head office of operations located in the UK.
+Solifi operates in the UK, North America, Asia, Australia and Europe, with its head office of operations dual located in the UK and USA.

 Supply chain management